MouseLand/facemap/README.md

 ### Processing movies captured simultaneously (multiple camera setups)

-The GUI will ask *"are you processing multiple videos taken simultaneously?"* if across movies the **FIRST FOUR** letters of the filename vary.
+The GUI will ask *"are you processing multiple videos taken simultaneously?"*.
+If you say yes, then the script will look if across movies the **FIRST FOUR** letters of the filename vary.
 If the first four letters of two movies are the same, then the GUI assumed that they were acquired *sequentially* not *simultaneously*.

-Example:
+Example file list:
 + cam1_G7c1_1.avi
 + cam1_G7c1_2.avi
 + cam2_G7c1_1.avi